-The Megiddo Jezreel #1 ("MJ #1") site was completed in early March 2017, after which the drilling rig and associated equipment were mobilized to the site.
+The Megiddo Jezreel #1 ("MJ-01", "MJ-1" or "MJ #1") pad site was completed in early March 2017, after which the drilling rig and associated equipment were mobilized to the site.
 Performance and endurance tests were completed, and the MJ #1 exploratory well was spud on June 5, 2017 and drilled to a total depth ("TD") of 5,060 meters (approximately 16,600 feet).
 Thereafter, the Company obtained three open-hole wireline log suites (including a formation image log), and the well was successfully cased and cemented.
 The Ministry of Energy approved the well testing protocol on April 29, 2018.

 During the fourth quarter of 2018, the Company testing protocol was concluded at the MJ #1 well.
 The test results confirmed that the MJ #1 well did not contain hydrocarbons in commercial quantities in the zones tested.
 As a result, in the year ended December 31, 2018, the Company recorded a non-cash impairment charge to its unproved oil and gas properties of \$30,906,000.
-During the year ended December 31, 2020, the Company did not record any post-impairment charges.
-The Company recorded a post-impairment charge of \$314,000 for the year ended December 31, 2019.

-While the well was not commercially viable, Zion learned a great deal from the drilling and testing of this well.
-We believe that the drilling and testing of this well carried out the testing objectives which would support further evaluation and potential further exploration efforts within our License area.
-Zion believed it was prudent and consistent with good industry practice to try and answer some of these questions with a focused 3-D seismic imaging shoot of approximately 72 square kilometers surrounding the MJ#1 well.
-As of the date of this report, Zion has completed all of the acquisition, processing and interpretation of the 3-D data and has incorporated its expanded knowledge base into our current MJ-02 exploratory well.
+While the MJ #1 well was not commercially viable at the time, Zion learned a great deal from the drilling and testing of this well.
+We believed that the drilling and testing of this well carried out the testing objectives, which would support further evaluation and potential further exploration efforts within our License area.
+Zion believed it was prudent and consistent with good industry practice to examine further these questions with a focused 3-D seismic imaging shoot of approximately 72 square kilometers surrounding the MJ#1 well.
+Zion completed all of the acquisition, processing and interpretation of the 3-D data and incorporated its expanded knowledge base into the drilling of our Megiddo Jezreel #2 ("MJ-02", "MJ-2" or "MJ #2") exploratory well.

 On March 12, 2020, Zion entered into a Purchase and Sale Agreement with Central European Drilling kft, a Hungarian corporation, to purchase an onshore oil and gas drilling rig, drilling pipe, related equipment and spare parts for a purchase price of \$5.6 million in cash, subject to acceptance testing and potential downward adjustment.
 We remitted to the Seller \$250,000 on February 6, 2020 as earnest money towards the Purchase Price.
 The Closing anticipated by the Agreement took place on March 12, 2020 by the Seller's execution and delivery of a Bill of Sale to us.
-On March 13, 2020, the Seller retained the earnest money deposit, and the Company remitted \$4,350,000 to the seller towards the purchase price and \$1,000,000 (the "Holdback Amount") was deposited in escrow with American Stock Transfer and Trust Company LLC.
+On March 13, 2020, the Seller retained the earnest money deposit, and the Company remitted \$4,350,000 to the seller towards the purchase price, and \$1,000,000 (the "Holdback Amount") was deposited in escrow with American Stock Transfer and Trust Company LLC.
 On January 6, 2021, Zion completed its acceptance testing of the I-35 drilling rig and the Holdback Amount was remitted to Central European Drilling.